joepdoyle/freecodecamp-tribute-page/README.md

 # freeCodeCamp - Tribute Page

-This is my solution to the [Technical Documentation Page Project on freeCodeCamp](https://www.freecodecamp.org/learn/responsive-web-design/responsive-web-design-projects/build-a-tribute-page).
+This is my solution to the [Tribute Page Project on freeCodeCamp](https://www.freecodecamp.org/learn/responsive-web-design/responsive-web-design-projects/build-a-tribute-page).

 ## Table of contents